Inverse cascade anomalies in fourth-order Leith models: Fixed point analysis and Hopf bifurcation.

 When $|r|>1/2$, there exist two other isolated fixed points, \be P_\pm= \left( 1,-\dfrac{1}{2},-\dfrac{1}{3},-1 \right) f_\pm \;\; \text{with}\;\; f_\pm := \pm \left(\dfrac{3}{2}\left(r^2-\dfrac{1}{4}\right)\right)^{-1/2}, \ee with only point $P_+$ associated to positive spectrum being physical.
 The point $P_+$ is important for our scenario, because it is the change of stability properties of this point that marks the Hopf bifurcation of the limit cycle creation.
 It is interesting that the position of $P_+$ is independent of the parameter $x$.

-The isolated points (\ref{eq:isolated}) exist in the 3D GW case $(d=3,\alpha=1)$, for which $r=2>1/2$, but not in the 3D NLS case $(d=3,\alpha=2)$, for which $r =1/2$.
-This means that the fourth-order model for the 3D NLS is degenerate (one could say that point $P_+$ moves to infinity in this case).
-The difference impacts the chase of the $\infty_*$- cycles, as we describe in the main text.
+The isolated points (\ref{eq:isolated}) exist in the 3D GW case $(d=3,\alpha=1)$ for which $r=2>1/2$ but not in the 3D NLS case $(d=3,\alpha=2)$ for which $r =1/2$.
+This means that the fourth-order model for the 3D NLS is degenerate; \corr one could say that point $P_+$ then formally lies at infinity \rroc.

 Linearizing the system (\ref{eq:autonomous4_nonsingular}) around the stationary point $P_+$, we obtain the following system